 Know what you need:

-If you need additional research help, please stop by the library and ask a librarian.
+If you need additional research help, ask a librarian.

 Criminal justice research combines multiple disciplines to understand both the nature of crime and how to respond to the violence and injustice of criminal activity.